Explore

 Power-within refers to the gifts, talents, skills, innate knowledges and insights that we all possess.
 Living into these gifts helps us activate agency.
 However, power-within is not meant to encourage ‘hyperindividualism’.
 It amplifies the unmasking of power that is often repressed and veiled through systems of oppression.
 When we touch ‘innate intelligence’ we recognise that it is nurtured in community, that we are not isolated individuals, that we rely on one another to shine.
 Think: ‘no person is an island’.

-Visit link
+Visit content link

 Glossary: power-within